aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 1. Use the lifecycle configuration to create Notebook instance in a region of your choice.
 1. Choose a moderatly sized memory optimized instance class, such as `ml.m4.xlarge`
 1. If you do not have an IAM role created prior with all the necessary permissions needed for SageMaker to operate, create a new role on the fly.
 1. Optionally you can choose to place your instance within a VPC and encrypt all data to be used within notebook to be encrypted.
-For the purpose fo the workshop you can proceed without these mechanisms to protect the notebook.
+For the purpose fo the workshop you can proceed without these mechanisms.

 ### 1.3.
 Athena Table
 Athena allows you to query data directly from S3 buckets, using standard SQL compatible queries.
 Use the following DDLs to create external table in Athena, and a view containing the fields of interest.
 This allow you to run queries directly on stock market data as stored in S3 buckets maintained by Deutsche Börse.